Nebraska Liberty Bell replica

 Bill Bell and Liberty Bell replica #48 left Brooklyn for his home state, stopping as infrequently as possible along the way.
 The savings bond drive was to start in a few days on May 15—with or without them.

 Pennsylvania.
 Ohio.
 Indiana.
 Illinois.
 As he motored west, Bell may well have started to regard his cargo no differently than the washing machines and boxes of soap he had transported in his previous 360,000 miles.
-But as he crossed the Missouri river into Nebraska, he was home.
+But as he crossed the Missouri River into Nebraska, he was home.
 And it was showtime.

-Nebraska Liberty Bell Replica 1950The Nebraska Liberty Bell rolls into Lincoln at 12th and O
+The Nebraska Liberty Bell rolls into Lincoln at 12th and O

 On Friday, May 26, 1950, Liberty Bell replica #48 arrived at 12th and O in downtown Lincoln aboard Bill Bell’s brightly-colored Ford.
-Lincoln was to become its permanent home, but for now the bell was a touring act.
+Lincoln was to become its permanent home, but for now, the bell was a touring act.
 Cargo and driver traversed the long and lonesome highway together.
 And they had a lot more stops to make.

 The Liberty Bell replica stayed in Lincoln about as long as the real one did some 35 years earlier.
-The next day it was on to Omaha, then Wilber, Beatrice, Fairbury and most of the rest of the state.
+The next day, it was on to Omaha, then Wilber, Beatrice, Fairbury and most of the rest of the state.
 In each town, savings bond buyers could ring the Liberty Bell themselves—letting their neighbors know they had done their civic duty.

-At a ceremony in Beatrice on July, 29, the bell was rung for the Girl Scout Brownies and the Declaration of Independence was read aloud by a district judge.
-Chairman Fred Lentz announced that Gage county and the state had so far reached less than half of their respective quotas.
+At a ceremony in Beatrice on July 29, the bell was rung for the Girl Scout Brownies, and a district judge read the Declaration of Independence aloud.
+Chairman Fred Lentz announced that GageCounty and the state had so far reached less than half of their respective quotas.
 With just six days remaining in the drive, it would take a ninth-inning rally to pull off a victory.

 With the drive on the line, Nebraskans stepped up and did their part, as did the rest of the country.
 When the U.S. Savings Bond drive of 1950 concluded, Americans had given 110% of the budgeted quota.